Non-Markovianity in the time evolution of open quantum systems assessed by means of quantum state distance: Introduction

 Having examined much of the existing literature on the issue, we have come to the realization that our scheme provides excellent territory for the quantitative study of non-Markovianity.
-The relevant literature is vast, ranging from general formal considerations \cite{ref19,ref20,ref21,ref22,ref23,ref24} to examples in small specific systems \cite{ref25,ref26,ref27,ref28}, including methods for the estimation the DNM using machine learning tools \cite{ref29}.
-The advantage of our system stems from the combination of a realistic arrangement of an XX chain of qubits, coupled to each other, with one end coupled to a reservoir.
+The relevant literature is vast, ranging from general formal considerations \cite{ref22,ref23,ref24,ref25,ref26,ref27} to examples in small specific systems \cite{ref28,ref29,ref30,ref31}, including methods for the estimation of NM using machine learning tools \cite{ref32}.
+The advantage of our system stems from the combination of a realistic arrangement of an XX chain of mutually interacting qubits, with a reservoir of arbitrary spectral density coupled to one end.
 In our previous paper \cite{ref16}, we had considered a chain coupled to reservoirs at both ends.
-Although the present quantitative study could as easily address that arrangement, since our objective is the comparative study of non-Markovian reservoirs, we have chosen to consider the same system with only one end qubit coupled to a variety of reservoirs.
+Although the present quantitative study could as easily address that arrangement, since our objective is the comparative study of non-Markovian reservoirs, we have chosen to consider the same system with only one end qubit coupled to a variety of reservoirs, so as to focus on the role of the reservoir.
 We calculate first the time evolution of the system under each reservoir, one of which is Markovian.
 In the second step, we calculate the difference of the state of the system evolved under a given non-Markovian reservoir from the state evolved under the Markovian one.
-The time evolution of that difference is what we refer to as the DNM of the given reservoir.
+The time evolution of that difference is what we refer to as the NM of the given reservoir.